top of page

 Guardian Advocacy and Benefits for Developmentally Disabled Young Adults

-Turning 18 is typically a joyous moment for both a child and their parents.
-However, when a child has autism or other developmental disabilities and relies on parental care and decision-making, this transition can be fraught with anxiety.
-Once a child with developmental disabilities reaches adulthood at 18, they legally gain autonomy over their medical, mental health, social, educational, and living decisions.
+Turning 18 is typically a joyful milestone for children and their parents.
+However, for a child with autism or other developmental disabilities who relies on their parents for care and decision-making, this transition can be anxiety-inducing.
+At 18, a child with developmental disabilities legally gains the right to make decisions concerning their medical, mental health, social, educational, and living arrangements.

-For concerned parents faced with this situation, the solution lies in becoming a guardian advocate.
-In Florida, the legislature has established a guardian advocacy statute, Fla.
+For worried parents dealing with this situation, the answer is to become a guardian advocate.
+In Florida, the legislature has created a guardian advocacy statute, Fla.
 Stat.
-393.12, specifically designed to address this need.
-While the process may initially seem complex, it is crucial for the welfare and safety of your developmentally disabled child or young adult.
+393.12, specifically to meet this need.
+Although the process might appear complicated at first, it is essential for the well-being and safety of your developmentally disabled child or young adult.

-The first step is to appoint one or both parents as guardian advocates, ensuring that you have the legal authority to act on behalf of your child, particularly in emergencies.
-This step is essential and should be undertaken promptly when your child turns 18.
+The initial action is to designate one or both parents as guardian advocates, granting you the legal power to represent your child, especially during emergencies.
+This crucial step should be completed promptly when your child reaches 18.

-The second step involves applying for government benefits, which often include obtaining Supplemental Security Income (SSI) from the Social Security Administration, Medicaid benefits, or other benefits from the Agency for Persons with Disabilities (APD).
-When a guardian advocate is appointed, the court order should explicitly grant the authority to apply for these government benefits on behalf of your autistic or developmentally disabled child.
+The next step requires applying for government benefits, such as Supplemental Security Income (SSI) from the Social Security Administration, Medicaid benefits, or other benefits from the Agency for Persons with Disabilities (APD).
+When a guardian advocate is designated, the court order should clearly provide the authority to apply for these government benefits on behalf of your autistic or developmentally disabled child.

 bottom of page